 Strataglass™ 40 Mil Press-polished Sheet Vinyl

 This material is the best choice for flexible enclosure panels.
 It has excellent UV-blocking properties, it rolls very well, it is very scratch resistant and the clarity is outstanding.
 Further, it resists wear and “yellowing” more that the choices above.
 It has been our experience that it is well worth the increased cost of this product for the extended life and exceptional clarity.
 It is our best seller.
-The average cost/panel is about $325.

 60 Mil Polycarbonate

 This product is the top-of-the-line alternative to soft-vinyl enclosure panels.
 When you consider your next enclosure, think carefully about your choice of window material.
 The flexible vinyls listed above were once the best we had to offer...with the introduction of the new Rainier Window (Formally Barrett Bonded Windows) we have moved to the next generation of rigid window materials.
-A typical panel might cost about $600.

 As clear as glass, the long-lasting RainierWindow is specially coated to provide maximum UV protection (98%) as well as excellent scratch resistance.
 Made with silicate-coated polycarbonate it will not yellow or wrinkle like traditional vinyl windows.
 The Rainier Window utilizes a seamless construction technique that permanently bonds the window to fabric or vinyl using a patented process.
 The result is an unmatched sleek fit and finish.